nyantec/narwhal/README.md

     Additionally, you may configure source and/or destination NAT to selectively allow communication with the outside world.

-### What happens if `narwhal` is (accidentially) applied more than once?
+### What happens if `narwhal` is applied more than once?

 Nothing.
 It will find that an `eth0` device already exists and just fail after rolling back alrady acquired resources.

-### Can `narwhal` be used in combination with the other networking modes?
+### Can `narwhal` be used in combination with other networking modes?

 Absolutely!
 Your other containers may use other networking modes.
-Containers you want to configure with `narwahl` should use `--net=none`.
+Containers you wish to configure with `narwahl` should use `--net=none`.
 Trying to apply `narwahl` to otherwise configured containers just fails if an `eth0` device already exists, but it won't cause any harm.

 ### What happens on container termination?

-The containers' networking namespace and the virtual ethernet pair are destroyed automatically.
+The containers’ network namespace and the virtual Ethernet pair are destroyed automatically.

 ### What happens when I configure networking after my container started?